 Sometimes students who are working closely with their professors benefit from additional mentoring of the sort that another student can provide.
 In order to accommodate this need, the CLA Dean’s Office provides a free tutoring service available to all students and for many subjects.
 (Foreign language departments have their own tutoring programs, and the Language Learning Center in the World Languages Studio in the Learning Commons provides extensive assistance for language learning.)

 Please note that in some departments - for example, math and chemistry - the demand for extra help is high, and individual tutors are seldom available.
 In such cases, we offer Help Sessions to which the entire class is invited.
 These are led by more advanced students.

-Tentatively, all sessions start Sunday, August 30, 2015.
-For all Help Sessions and tutorials, the last session of the semester is December 4, 2015.
+Most sessions start Sunday, August 30, 2015.
+For all Help Sessions and tutorials, the last day of tutoring is December 4, 2015.

 CHEM 115 Introductory Chemistry: Help Sessions with student tutors are scheduled each week Sunday-Thursday 7:00-9:00 pm in Olin 302.

 CHEM 225 Organic Chemistry: Peer Led tutorials are scheduled each week Sunday-Thursday 7:00-9:00 pm in Collins 318.

 The Economics Department provides drop-in tutoring for ECON 230 Economic Statistics beginning Tuesday, September 1, 7:30-9:30 pm.
 Starting September 9, the schedule will then be on Wednesdays 7:30-9:30 pm.
 (Ask Professor Negri for location.)

 MATH 140 Modeling with Calculus: Help Sessions with student preceptors are scheduled each week Sunday 6:00-9:30 pm, Monday - Thursday 7:00-9:30 pm.
 All held in Ford 201.